Archive for neurosurgery

 Nicholas Rossi (13) after the emergency craniotomy.

 A year ago I wrote a post on a British neurosurgeon who regularly travelled to Ukraine to operate, having to use a household hand drill for the craniotomies due to a lack of surgical equipment in the country.
-This week, a doctor in rural Australia saved a boy’s life using the same kind of tool.
-Read more »
+This week, a doctor in rural Australia saved a boy’s life using the same kind of tool. « Read the rest of this entry »

 Awake awakening